Virginia Beach

 Source: US Geological Survey (USGS), Norfolk, VA 1:125,000 topographic quadrangle (1902)

-Thanks to funding from a National Park Service initiatve to recognize underrepresented communities, Seatack was added to the he Virginia Landmarks Register in 2023.
+Thanks to funding from a National Park Service initiative to recognize underrepresented communities, Seatack was added to the Virginia Landmarks Register in 2023.
 The 100 acres originally owned by Georgie Anne Williams and William Newton Williams Sr. in the 1890's were subdivided, and by 1915 Seatack was a distinct community.
 The Seatack Volunteer Fire Department, formed in 1948, was one of the first fire stations in the country owned and operated entirely by African Americans.

 Station 12 Seatack Volunteer Fire Department was formed in 1948 because the closest fire station in Virginia Beach charged $50 to respond to fires outside the Beach Borough.
 In the segregated 1940's, Seatack sought to become more self sufficient.
-Norfolk already had an African American crew staffing a city-owned fire station, but Seatack's black community wned its facility.
+Norfolk already had an African American crew staffing a city-owned fire station, but Seatack's black community owned its facility.
 Today the Seatack Recreation Center occupies the site of that fire station.3

 the site of historic Station 12 Seatack Volunteer Fire Department is now the Seatack Recreation Center